zbm-dev/zfsbootmenu/contrib/README.md

 Brief descriptions of contributed scripts appear below for convenience.
 Please review the scripts themselves for more thorough descriptions of their use.

-- `console-init.sh` - In some configurations, the dracut event loop that configures the ZFSBootMenu environment will fail to initialize the console with desired font and keymap settings.
+- `10-console-init.sh` - In some configurations, the dracut event loop that configures the ZFSBootMenu environment will fail to initialize the console with desired font and keymap settings.
 This script can be added as an "early setup" hook to force console initialization.

+- `20-console-autosize.sh` - This early-setup hook will run through a set of fonts, selecting the largest font that guarantees a console with at least 100 columns.
+This should ensure a usable default font even on high-DPI displays.

 - `esp-sync.sh` - This script can run as a "post-image" hook to `generate-zbm` to synchronize the contents of one EFI system partition with others, providing